When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ2: What are the potential applications of LLMs in cybersecurity?

-Pawankumar S \textit{et al.} \cite{10127411} pointed out that ChatGPT has both positive and potentially negative effects on cybersecurity.
-In this article, they list the various types of threats currently facing cybersecurity, including malware attacks, phishing, password attacks, etc., and mentions the potential application of ChatGPT in social engineering attacks.
-Maanak G \textit{et al.} \cite{10198233} also conducted a similar work on the impact of Generative AI in cybersecurity and privacy.
-Furthermore, Stephen M \textit{et al.} \cite{moskal2023llms} explored the potential of Large Language Models for network threat testing, particularly in supporting threat-related actions and decisions.
-Using a virtual machine as an example, they discussed in detail how to launch an LLM-directed, automated attack on the devices in the network.
-The authors concluded that although this work is preliminary, it demonstrates that LLM shows strong potential for cyber threats.
-For the currently existing and accessible malicious LLM, Zilong L \textit{et al.} \cite{lin2024malla} conducted a systematic study of 212 real-world Malla (malicious LLM), revealing how they proliferate and operate in the underground market.
-They provided a detailed examination of the Malla ecosystem, development frameworks, exploitation techniques, and the effectiveness of Malla in generating a wide range of malicious content.
-They also provided insight into understanding how cyber criminals utilize LLMs and strategies to combat this cybercrime.
+\textbf{Current status of LLM-assisted attacks.} \cite{10127411} points out that ChatGPT has both positive and potentially negative impacts on cybersecurity.
+They list various types of threats to cybersecurity today, including malware attacks, phishing, and password attacks.
+They also mention the potential application of ChatGPT in social engineering attacks. \cite{10198233} also conduct similar work on the impact of generative AI in cybersecurity and privacy.
+Furthermore, \cite{moskal2023llms} explores the potential of LLMs for network threat testing, particularly in supporting threat-related actions and decisions.
+Experimenting on virtual machines, they discuss in detail how automated attacks guided by LLMs can be launched against devices in a network.
+They conclude that while this work is preliminary, it demonstrates that LLMs shows strong potential for cyber threats.
+For existing accessible malicious LLMs, \cite{lin2024malla} conducts a systematic study of 212 real-world Malla (malicious LLM), revealing how they spread and work in the underground market.
+They examine in detail the Malla ecosystem, development frameworks, exploitation techniques, and the effectiveness of Malla in generating various malicious content.
+They also provide insights into how cybercriminals utilize LLMs and strategies for combating such cybercrime.

-\textbf{Means of launching malicious attacks with the help of LLM.}
+Specifically, there are various means of executing automatic attacks with the help of LLMs.